SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 .. versionadded:: X1.1.1

-The feature FindFailed and/or ImageMissing handler allows to specify functions that are visited in the case of these failures happening.
-The handler gets an ObserveEvent object as parameter, that can be used to analyse the situation and define how the situation should be handled finally.
+The feature ``FindFailed`` and/or ``ImageMissing`` handler allows to specify functions that are visited in the case of these failures happening.
+The handler gets an ObserveEvent object as parameter, that can be used to analyse the situation and define how the situation should be handled finally (for details see: :ref:`comments on FindFailed / ImageMissing <FindFailedHandler>`)

 	.. py:method:: getType()